lanl-aea/waves/docs/tutorial_sensitivity_study.rst

    .. literalinclude:: python_sensitivity_study.py
       :language: Python

-This file should look similar to the ``post_processing.py`` file from :ref:`tutorial_archival`.
+This file should look similar to the ``post_processing.py`` file from :ref:`tutorial_post_processing`.
 Unused functions have been removed and the output has changed to reflect the sensitivity study operations.
 In practice, modsim projects should move the shared functions of both post-processing scripts to a common utilities module.

+Unlike :ref:`tutorial_post_processing`, the sensitivity study script does require the parameter study file.
+It is not possible to calculate the sensitivity of output variables to input variables without associating output files with their parameter set.
+After merging the output datasets with the parameter study, the correlation coefficients can be plotted with seaborn :cite:`seaborn`.
+Numpy :cite:`numpy` is used to perform a similar correlation coefficients calculation that can be saved to a CSV file for further post-processing or regression testing as in :ref:`tutorial_regression_testing`.
+Finally, SALib :cite:`salib` is used to perform a delta moment-independent analysis, which is compatible with all SALib sampling techniques.

+The value of processing output data into an Xarray :cite:`xarray` dataset is evident here, where each new plotting and analysis tool requires data in a slightly different form factor.
+For these tutorials, WAVES provides an extraction utility to process simulation output data into an Xarray dataset.
+However, it is well worth the modsim owner's time to seek out or write similar data serialization utilities for all project numeric solvers.
+Beyond the ease of post-processing, tightly coupled and named column data structures reduce the chances of post-processing errors during data handling operations.

+While the post-processing approach outlined in this tutorial gives users a starting point for performing all forms of parameter studies (sensitivity, perturbation, uncertainty propagation, etc) the choice of input sampling tools, parameter sampling ranges and distributions, and analysis tools is highly dependent on the needs of the project and the characteristics of the input space and numerica solvers.
+Modsim project owners are encouraged to read the sampling and analysis documentation closely and seek advice from statistics and uncertainty experts in building and interpreting their parameter studies.

 **********
 SConstruct